 I believe it’s vitally important to be honest about where I stand on the major issues facing our community and state.
-Even if you disagree with me on the issues, please know that I am always willing to listen and to consider new perspectives and ideas.
+Even if we disagree, please know that I am always willing to listen, and to consider new perspectives and ideas.

 Here are what I see as some of the most important issues facing Kansas.
 If you’d like to know my stance on any issue not covered on this page, please email me at email@example.com or call me at 913-353-8033.

 Strong schools are Kansas’ most important asset and the key to a prosperous future.
-We must properly fund and support public education, and abide by the decisions of the Kansas Supreme Court.
-Kansas has to have an educated workforce to drive our economy forward.
-It’s a smart investment in our future.
+We must properly fund and support public education, and abide by the decisions of the Kansas Supreme Court in terms of school funding.

 I oppose any attempt to siphon funds away from public schools under the guise of “school choice” vouchers.
 Johnson County voters have consistently shown they want high-quality public schools, and the Kansas Legislature should heed them.